ignViralX/JailbreakUtilities/README.md

 This repository contains simple API wrappers and other tools for developing applications for the Jailbreak game.
 Coded entirely in Python utilizing JSON for storage.
 You can utilize this in programs like private discord bots for your crew to use and be more informed about the state of the game, or a website displaying leaderboards; whatever you want!
 Everything here is licensed under the MIT license so you may take and use whatever you'd like as long as your project is open-source aswell :)

 (!)
 This repository is actively under development.
-It will be complete within 24 hours.
-- Standalone currently has both API wrappers complete but some have minor changes to be made.
-Other utilities are to be added.
-- Package is still in its starting stages and will be implemented fully tomorrow.
+- The Jailbreak Utilities Package is incomplete and being worked on.
+Everything here now is standalone and finished.

 ## Quick Start